dcdustin/Carbon.Documentation/docs/owners/modules/admin-module.md

 ## Module Permissions

 Access to Carbon's Admin panel can be granted to players that do not have ownerid/auth 2.
-The list of permissions below can used to control exactly what each player has access to.
+The list of permissions below can be used to control exactly what each player has access to.

 ### General